paulxu1234/ameba_docs/source/application_note/power_save.rst

       - Sleep mode is set to PG by default.
 If users want to change the sleep type, pmu_set_sleep_type() needs to be called before sleep.

-Power\-Saving Related APIs
+Power-Saving Related APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Wakelock APIs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 In some situations, the system needs to keep awake to receive certain events; otherwise, events may be missed when the system is in sleep mode.
 An idea of wakelock is introduced in that the system cannot enter sleep mode if some module is holding the wakelock.

-Wakelock is a 32\-bit map.
+Wakelock is a 32-bit map.
 Each module has its own bit in the wakelock bit map (see enum.
 PMU_DEVICE).
 Users can also add the wakelock in the enum.
 If the wakelock bit map equals zero, it means that there is no module holding the wakelock.
 If the wakelock bit map is larger than zero, it means that some modules are holding the wakelock, and the system is not allowed to enter sleep mode.

 Wakelock is a judging condition in the function freertos_ready_to_sleep().
 When the system boots, KM4 holds the wakelock PMU_OS, and KM0 holds the wakelock PMU_OS and PMU_KM4_RUN.
 Only if all wakelocks are released, KM4 or KM0 is permitted to enter sleep mode.
 The function freertos_ready_to_sleep() will judge the value of wakelock.